rstacruz/scour/README.md

     3: { id: 3, title: 'History', level: 102 } }
 ```

-__Objects or arrays:__
-These functions can work with either arrays or array-like objects, such as
-above.

 __Values:__
-For all these functions, The value `val` passed onto the callbacks _is_ a
+For all these functions, The items passed onto the callbacks _is_ a
 [scour]-wrapped object.
 Use `item.value` or `this` to access the raw
 values.